Artear/ReactResumableJS/README.md

 - options.onUploadErrorCallback Function to call on Upload error. @returns file and message
 - options.onFileAddedError Function to call on File Added error. @returns file and errorCount
 - options.headerObject Optional, if you need to add a headers object.
+- options.onFileSuccess Method to call when file is upload.
+Usually a method to set the filename that was uploaded by the component.